Interface Summary

 - Multiple implementation

-- No state
+- No state (instance fields are not allowed)

-- All methods public
+- All methods must be public

 -